1973 24 Hours of Le Mans

 The race promised to be close, with Ferrari, Matra and Porsche all having two wins in the championship along with a surprise victory for Mirage at Spa.
 It did indeed turn out to be one of the most tense Le Mans, with the race won in the pits as both Ferrari and Matra took turns in the lead only to be stymied by mechanical failures.
 All three Ferraris had time in the lead, but as mechanical issues overtook them it was the Matra of Henri Pescarolo and Gérard Larrousse, despite its own challenges, that took the chequered flag.
 In the end it was a comfortable six-lap margin over the second-placed Ferrari of Merzario and Pace with the Matra of Jabouille/Jaussaud third.

 There was a certain symmetry for a French car and a French team winning the fiftieth anniversary of the first 24 Hours of Le Mans.
 Ferrari did win the GT category after a close tussle with Porsche, and BMW had the only finisher in the Group 2 Touring Car category.

 Regulations

 In the second year of the new regulations, there were no changes.
 This year the Automobile Club de l'Ouest (ACO) extended the eligible classes to eight with an extra one each in Group 5 and 2.
 Reserves were not kept, rather the ACO selected the 55 starters from those who arrived taking into account the results of the Four-Hour race at the Test Weekend.

-1973 was the 50th anniversary of the first race and there was much pomp and celebration.
-Included in this were races for pre-war and post-war cars and the first parade of historic Le Mans competitors.
-The French Post Office issued a special commemorative stamp.
+The 1973 race marked the 50th anniversary of the inaugural race of Le Mans, celebrated with considerable pomp.
+Separate races were held for pre-war and post-war cars and a parade of the first historic Le Mans competitors was organized.
+The French Post Office issued a special commemorative stamp for the occasion.